 We all have 'one of those mornings'.
-If you are late, after 9am, please come into school through the front door and 'sign in' so that we know that your child is in school.
+If you are late, after 9am, please come into school through the front door and sign your child in so that we know that your child is in school.
+They will then be brought down to the classroom.